roadiz/docs/themes/extending_roadiz.rst

         }
     }

-If you look at this exemple you can see the class extends RozierApp.
-This is made for keep the rozier back-office DOM and style.
+If you look at this exemple you can see the class extends ``RozierApp`` not your ``MyThemeApp`` class!
+This will enable you to “inject” your code into Rozier Back-stage DOM and Style.

-Now let's have a look to the twig file.
+Now let's have a look to your twig template file ``admin/test.html.twig``.

 .. code-block:: jinja